BLP001/Hello-World/README.md

 # Hello-World
 Start learning with GitHub
-This is e test about myself
+This is a test about myself